-Regional Greenhouse Gas Initiative (RGGI) - RGGI is a state-driven GHG emission control program that took effect in 2009 and was initially implemented by ten New England and Mid-Atlantic states to reduce CO2 emissions from power plants.
+Regional Greenhouse Gas Initiative (RGGI) - RGGI is a state-driven GHG emission control program that took effect in 2009 and was initially implemented by ten New England and Mid-Atlantic states to reduce $CO_2$ emissions from power plants.
 The participating RGGI states implemented a cap-and-trade program.
 Compliance with RGGI can be achieved by reducing emissions, purchasing or trading allowances, or securing offset allowances from an approved offset project.
 We are required to hold allowances equal to at least 50 percent of emissions in each of the first two years of the three-year control period.

-In December 2017, the RGGI states released an updated model rule with changes to the CO2 budget trading program, including an additional 30 percent reduction in the CO2 annual cap by the year 2030, relative to 2020 levels.
-RGGI is currently conducting its third program review to be completed by the end of 2023 which may include an updated model rule.
+In December 2017, the RGGI states released an updated model rule with changes to the $CO_2$ budget trading program, including an additional 30 percent reduction in the $CO_2$ annual cap by the year 2030, relative to 2020 levels.
+RGGI is currently conducting its third program review which may include an updated model rule.

-Our generating facilities in Connecticut, Maine, Massachusetts, New Jersey, New York and Virginia emitted approximately 9 million tons of CO2 during 2022.
-The spot market price of RGGI allowances required to operate these facilities as of December 31, 2022 was approximately \$13.57 per allowance.
-The spot market price of RGGI allowances required to operate our affected facilities during 2023 was approximately \$12.63 per allowance on February 23, 2023.
+Our generation facilities in Connecticut, Maine, Massachusetts, New Jersey, New York and Virginia emitted approximately 10 million short tons of $CO_2$ during 2023.
+The spot market price of RGGI allowances required to operate these facilities as of December 31, 2023 was approximately \$15.35 per allowance.
+The spot market price of RGGI allowances required to operate our affected facilities during 2024 was approximately \$16.21 per allowance on February 23, 2024.
 While the cost of allowances required to operate our RGGI-affected facilities is expected to increase in future years, we expect that the cost of compliance would be reflected in the power market, and the actual impact to gross margin would be largely offset by an increase in revenue.

-Massachusetts - In August 2017, the Massachusetts Department of Environmental Protection (MassDEP) adopted final rules establishing an annual declining limit on aggregate CO2 emissions from 21 in-state fossil-fueled electricity generation units.
-The rules establish an allowance trading system under which the annual aggregate electricity generation unit sector cap on CO2 emissions declines from 8.96 million metric tons in 2018 to 1.8 million metric tons in 2050.
+Massachusetts - In August 2017, the Massachusetts Department of Environmental Protection (MassDEP) adopted final rules establishing an annual declining limit on aggregate $CO_2$ emissions from 21 in-state fossil-fueled electricity generation units.
+The rules establish an allowance trading system under which the annual aggregate electricity generation unit sector cap on $CO_2$ emissions declines from 8.96 million metric tons in 2018 to 1.8 million metric tons in 2050.
 MassDEP allocated emission allowances to affected facilities for 2018.
 Beginning in 2019, the allocation process transitioned to a competitive auction process whereby allowances are partially distributed through a competitive auction process and partially distributed based on the process and schedule established by the rule.
 Beginning in 2021, all allowances were distributed through the auction.
 Limited banking of unused allowances is allowed.

 Virginia - In May 2019, the Virginia Department of Environmental Quality issued a final rule to adopt a carbon cap-and trade program for fossil-fueled electricity generation units, including our Hopewell facility, beginning in 2020.
 The program is based on the RGGI proposed 2017 model rule and linked Virginia to RGGI in 2021.
-The Governor of Virginia issued an executive order in January 2022 to begin the process of removing the state from RGGI; however, the Virginia General Assembly would need to modify the law to exit the program.
-At this time, no new laws have passed and Virginia remains in RGGI.
+The Governor of Virginia issued an executive order in January 2022 to begin the process of removing the state from RGGI.
+The Virginia State Pollution Control Board withdrew the state from RGGI at the end of 2023, coinciding with the end of the program's three-year compliance period and contract with RGGI, Inc. In August 2023, opponents of the state's action filed suit seeking a stay alleging withdrawal from RGGI is impermissible without new legislation.
+Virginia is not participating in RGGI at this time.